 Initially it was envisaged that Dombeya would be a second label to the Haskell range, but Rianie rightly maintained that Dombeya was strong enough to stand its own ground and thus the two labels operate as separate entities.

 These days the Haskell Vineyards estate of 23 hectares has 14 hectares planted under vine, with grape varietals including Chardonnay, Merlot, Cabernet Sauvignon, Cabernet Franc and Shiraz, all under the watchful eye of Rudolph Steenkamp who took over from Rianie in 2018.
-Approximately 6000 cases are produced every year, half of which is sold within South Africa, the remainder exported throughout Africa, Europe, Asia and America.
+Approximately up to 60 000 bottles a year, half of which is sold within South Africa, the remainder exported throughout Africa, Europe, Asia and America.